-So, given that I’m pretty much certain that you want more traffic – here’s some lesser known traffic strategies you can use to get a foot up on your competition.
+So, given that I’m pretty much certain that you want more traffic – here are some lesser-known traffic strategies you can use to get a foot up on your competition.

 1. Document Sharing Sites and Ebook Directories

 At the end of the day, the success of this strategy simply boils down to value.
-If you can provide useful material in your book and you add the occasional reference to your opt in page or blog then book writing is a very useful strategy.
-I’d also recommend including a note at the beginning of the book to give the reader the rights to give away the book to create that viral capacity.
+If you can provide useful material in your book and you add the occasional reference to your opt-in page or blog then book writing is a very useful strategy.
+I’d also recommend including a note at the beginning of the book to give the reader the right to give away the book to create that viral capacity.

 Not a fast writer?
 I write my books with Dragon Naturally Speaking 10.
 Simply talk into your headset and the software will transcribe for you.
 You can have the book done within the hour.

 Here are some great sites to submit to:- changethis.com, ebookjunke.com, getfreeebooks.com, thefreesite.com, ebook88.com, and docstoc.com

 2. Video Marketing

 YouTube, is the search engine with the most searches (even more than Google) yet a thousand times easier to rank for.
 Is it about time you started video marketing to the masses?
 I like to create videos from my article content to create as far wide reach as possible.

 There seems to be this misconception that video marketing is difficult and time-consuming.
 In a recent case study, I wrote a series of articles and had the video creation outsourced for under $10 at elance.com.
 Failing that, you could have your videos created automatically at articlevideorobot.com although the quality is somewhat hit-and-miss.

 Personally, I like to create my own videos using Camtasia and the PowerPoint plugin (free version available at camstudio.org).
 You can record your screen from within PowerPoint.
 Simply create a slide for each section you make in your article and freestyle the commentary.
 It’s wise to have a link back to your site within the video and within the description of the video box too.